-The Partnership has retained Ninepoint Partners LP (the "Manager") to provide investment, management, administrative and other services to the Partnership.
+- General Partner: Ninepoint 2019 Corporation is the general partner of the Partnership.
+The General Partner has responsibility for the management of the ongoing business, investment and administrative affairs of the Partnership in accordance with the terms and conditions of the Partnership Agreement, but has delegated the management of all day-to-day business, operations and affairs to the Manager pursuant to the Management Agreement.
+The General Partner will be entitled to 0.01% of the net income or net loss of the Partnership in accordance with the terms and conditions of the Partnership Agreement and may be entitled to the Performance Bonus Allocation.
+The General Partner is wholly-owned by the Manager.
+The head office and principal place of business of the General Partner is at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2700, PO Box 27, Toronto, Ontario M5J 2J1.
+See "Organization and Management Details of the Partnership General Partner". - The Manager: The Partnership has retained Ninepoint Partners LP (the "Manager") to provide investment, management, administrative and other services to the Partnership.
 The Manager is a leading alternative investment management firm overseeing approximately \$8.2 billion in assets under management and institutional contracts.
-The Manager, through its parent company, is primarily owned by John Wilson and James Fox, both former senior executives of Sprott Asset Management LP with over 30 and 23 years of experience in the investment industry, respectively.
+The Manager, through its parent company, is primarily owned by John Wilson and James Fox, both former senior executives of Sprott Asset Management LP with over 31 and 24 years of experience in the investment industry, respectively.
 The head office and principal place of business of the Manager is at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2700, PO Box 27, Toronto, Ontario M5J 2J1.
 The general partner of the Manager is Ninepoint Partners GP Inc. and is wholly-owned by Ninepoint Financial Group Inc., the parent company of the Manager.
-See "Organization and Management Details of the Partnership - Manager of the Partnership".

-The Sub-Advisor:

-The Manager has retained Sprott Asset Management LP ("Sprott" or the "Sub-Advisor") to provide investment management and sub-advisory services to the Partnership.
+See "Organization and Management Details of the Partnership - Manager of the Partnership". - The Sub-Advisor:The Manager has retained Sprott Asset Management LP ("Sprott" or the "Sub-Advisor") to provide investment management and sub-advisory services to the Partnership.
 Founded in 2000, the Sub-Advisor is an independent asset management company that is wholly-owned by Sprott Inc. Sprott Inc.'s common shares trade on the Toronto Stock Exchange under the symbol SII.
 The head office and principal place of business of the Sub-Advisor is at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, PO Box 26, Toronto, Ontario M5J 2J1.
-The general partner of the Sub-Advisor is Sprott Asset Management GP Inc. See "Organization and Management Details of the Partnership - Sub-Advisor to the Partnership".
+The general partner of the Sub-Advisor is Sprott Asset Management GP Inc. See "Organization and Management Details of the Partnership Sub-Advisor to the Partnership".

 The Sub-Advisor's portfolio manager who will have primary responsibility for the execution of the Partnership's investment strategy is Jason Mayer.
-Jason Mayer is currently the portfolio manager with primary responsibility over the investment strategy of Ninepoint 2021 Flow-Through Limited Partnership, Ninepoint 2021 Short Duration Flow-Through Limited Partnership and Ninepoint 2022 Short Duration Flow-Through Limited Partnership.
+Jason Mayer is currently the portfolio manager with primary responsibility over the investment strategy of Ninepoint 2022 Flow-Through Limited Partnership, Ninepoint 2022 Short Duration Flow-Through Limited Partnership and Ninepoint 2023 FlowThrough Limited Partnership.
 See "Organization and Management Details of the Partnership - Sub-Advisor to the Partnership - Execution of the Partnership's Investment Strategy".